jupyter-widgets/ipywidgets/docs/source/embedding.md

 Specifically:

+ - `jupyter-js-widgets` provides the core widget base classes that are common in all contexts.
  - `widgetsnbextension` provides the implementation of a specialized widget manager for the `Classic Notebook`, and the packaging logic as a notebook extension.
  - `jupyterlab_widgets` provides the implementation of a specialized widget manager for the context of `JupyterLab`, and the packaging logic as a lab extension.
- - The embed manager implemented in `jupyter-js-widgets` is a specialization of the base  widget manager used for the static embedding of widgets used by the `Sphinx` extension, `nbviewer`, and the "Embed Widgets" command discussed above.
+ - `embed-jupyter-widgets` is a specialization of the base widget manager for the static embedding of widgets used by the `Sphinx` extension, `nbviewer` and the *Embed Widgets* command discussed above.

 We provide additional examples of specializations of the base widget manager implementing other usages of `jupyter-js-widgets` in web contexts.